filisko/grav-plugin-downloads-counter/README.md

 ## Configuration

-The only thing that you have to do is enable it.
+The only thing that you have to do is enable it manually or from the administration panel once it's installed.

 ## Usage